 Another thing to keep in good order is your electrics.
 Dodgy DIY installations, multiple extension leads, and poorly maintained appliances are not only a safety hazard but devalue any home.

 If your home is short of electrical sockets, hire a qualified electric service provider to add more in the right places.
 And if you have any doubts about your wiring or appliances, get them checked over by an expert.

 A driveway isn’t the only way to improve the exterior of your home.
 Having a good tidy-up is a simple way to improve the appearance and therefore the value of your house.

 Jobs such as trimming bushes and hedges and maintaining fences and gates will help your home look its best.
 And you could improve it further by adding outside lights or replacing your front door.
-If you struggle to find time to do everything, you could draw up a seasonal maintenance plan to help you keep on top of these tasks or call in help from a local handyman or gardener.
+If you struggle to find time to do everything, you could draw up a seasonal maintenance plan to help you keep on top of these tasks or call in help from a handyman in Gilbert (or any in your area) or a skilled gardener.

 Keep the décor fresh

 Inside your home is just as important, so it’s good to pay this some attention too.
 And you don’t need to start knocking down walls or ripping out fixtures to boost its value.